 While there’s no doubt that food is good and God created food for our nourishment and enjoyment, a problem occurs when we take pleasure in food more than we delight in Him.
 God is the only one that can truly satisfy our hearts.
 He is the provider and sustainer of our emotional well-being so when we seek to satisfy ourselves with something other than Him, we inevitably end up with a bigger mess on our hands (What Are You Consumed With?).

 James writes to Jewish Christians about the dangers of temptation in James 1:13-18.
 He says, “But each one is tempted when he is carried away and enticed by his own lust.
 Then when lust has conceived, it gives birth to sin; and when is in is accomplished, it brings forth death.
 Do not be deceived, my beloved brethren.”

 Upon entering into a relationship with Christ, one has eternal life with Him, but that doesn’t mean that the ways of the enemy are no longer corruptive and damaging.
-When we succumb to temptation, we trade the blessings of obedience for the affliction of the world.
 Like fishing, the bait is enticing but it only leads to destruction.

 There were times that I thought I would never overcome my battle with emotional eating.
 The cravings were so strong that I could hardly think rational thoughts.
 For those of you struggling, I know what it means to feel the sheer force of this addiction.
 I get it…